Last Exit to Springfield: Plot

-Homer is kidnapped by Burns' henchmen and taken to his mansion.
-Burns gives Homer a tour of the mansion to get him in a good mood, which includes a room filled with 1000 monkeys writing on 1000 typewriters (infinite monkey theorem) and "the largest TV in the free world."
+Homer is kidnapped by Burns' "hired goons" and taken to Burns' mansion.
+Burns gives Homer a tour of the mansion, including a room filled with 1000 monkeys writing on 1000 typewriters and "the largest TV in the free world", to try to schmooze him.
 But when the two men sit down to negotiate the contract, Homer suddenly needs to use the bathroom.
 Homer's delayed attempts to find the restroom leads Burns to inaccurately assume that Homer is a tough negotiator.
-Homer is taken back to his house in a helicopter which Mr. Burns falls out of, apparently breaking his spinal cord.
 At the next union meeting, Homer declares he is tired of meeting with Burns and attempts to resign.
 The union misinterprets his frustration, and the members decide to strike.
-Burns attempts to break up the strike through several methods, the first of which involves Grampa Simpson in World War II attire telling a pointless story about onions.
-Mr. Burns and Smithers start to run the plant singlehandedly, but they eventually commission robot workers, which turn against them.
+Burns attempts to break up the strike through several methods, including having Grampa Simpson in World War II attire telling a pointless story about onions.
+Burns and Smithers start to run the plant singlehandedly and commission robot workers, which turn against them.

 After weeks of failed attempts to break up the strike, Burns deliberately causes a power outage throughout Springfield to break the union's spirit.
 However, the strikers do not lose hope and begin to sing a protest song written by Lisa.
 Burns meets with Homer and agrees to meet with the union's demands if Homer resigns as union president.
-Homer loudly celebrates both of Burns's propositions.
-Burns remarks, "Smithers, I'm beginning to think that Homer Simpson is not the brilliant tactician I thought he was."
-With the Simpson family insured again, Lisa gets invisible, painless new braces.
-The dentist and the entire family laugh when it is revealed the room is being filled with nitrous oxide.
+As Homer loudly celebrates his freedom, Burns begins to realize that Homer is not the brilliant tactician he thought he was.
+With the Simpsons insured again, Lisa gets invisible, painless new braces.
+The dentist and the Simpsons laugh when it is revealed the room is being filled with nitrous oxide.